People's Liberation Army Rocket Force: Second Artillery Corps

 In addition to the development of a sea-based nuclear force, China began considering the development of tactical nuclear weapons.
 PLA exercises featured the simulated use of tactical nuclear weapons in offensive and defensive situations beginning in 1982.
 Reports of Chinese possession of tactical nuclear weapons had remained unconfirmed in 1987.

 In 1986, China possessed a credible deterrent force with land, sea and air elements.
 Land-based forces included ICBMs, IRBMs, and MRBMs.
 The sea-based strategic force consisted of SSBNs.
 The Air Force's bombers were capable of delivering nuclear bombs but would be unlikely to penetrate the sophisticated air defenses of modern military powers.

+During the 1999 NATO bombing of Yugoslavia, the United States bombed the Chinese embassy in Belgrade.
+Believing that the bombing was intentional, Chinese leadership worried that China was significantly lacking in leverage against the United States.
+Among the measures China took to close its lack in leverage were efforts to develop precision missiles and accelerating plans to expand conventional missile forces.

 China's nuclear forces, in combination with the PLA's conventional forces, served to deter both nuclear and conventional attacks on the Chinese lands.
 Chinese leaders pledged to not use nuclear weapons first (no first use), but pledged to absolutely counter-attack with nuclear weapons if nuclear weapons are used against China.
 China envisioned retaliation against strategic and tactical attacks and would probably strike countervalue rather than counterforce targets.

 The combination of China's few nuclear weapons and technological factors such as range, accuracy, and response time limited the effectiveness of nuclear strikes against counterforce targets.
 China has been seeking to increase the credibility of its nuclear retaliatory capability by dispersing and concealing its nuclear forces in difficult terrain, improving their mobility, and hardening its missile silos.

 The CJ-10 long-range cruise missile made its first public appearance during the military parade on the 60th Anniversary of the People's Republic of China; the CJ-10 represents the next generation in rocket weapons technology in the PLA.